 Claremonters turn out in force for their ‘Idol’

-Mr. Aranda, who is from Pomona but frequently performed in the Village before his sudden stardom, has made it to the final round of the world-famous musical talent show, and locals from Claremont and Pomona were out in droves to welcome him to the Folk Music Center.
+Mr. Aranda, who is from Pomona but frequently performed in the Village before his sudden stardom, has made it to the final stage of the world-famous musical talent show, and locals from Claremont and Pomona were out in droves to welcome him to the Folk Music Center.

 One of them was Josephine Rodriguez, 92, who was holding a sign that said, “We love the homie,” in reference to Mr. Aranda’s nickname, “The Humble Homie.”
 Ms. Rodriguez was holding a plate of beef tamales she wanted to give to the singer.